 Mulching is a great way to protect soil and prevent erosion.

 Mulching with comfrey—also called chop-and-drop—can help to retain moisture and protect beneficial soil organisms.
-Comfrey mulch is a slow-release fertilizer that is best used under fruiting vegetables and edible perennials.
+Comfrey mulch decomposes quickly, which activates soil microbes.

 Read more about growing comfrey under fruit trees in my post The Cherry Tree Guild.

-For more information about using comfrey mulch, see my article about growing comfrey.
+For more information about this herb, see my article about growing comfrey.

-As you can see, comfrey fertilizer has many uses in the permaculture garden.
+As you can see, there are many comfrey uses in the permaculture garden.
 By reducing costs on imported soil amendments, creating healthier plants, and improving yields, it provides a lot of value to gardeners.

 How have you used comfrey in your garden?